theopn/dotfiles/README.md

 #### Vim

-Where I spend most of my time on (both the configuration and the text editor itself).
-Because I have Neovim, my Vim configuration does not have any plug-in other than `netrw` (which is objectively worse than `NERDTree` but hey it's built-in and works).
+Formally where I spent most of my time on, but since I have Neovim now, my configuration does not have any plug-in (other than `netrw`).
+Still has contains many of the keybindings that is in my muscle memory, and I use it as a simple, zero-distraction text editor.

 `drakai.vim`, which is a custom-made colorscheme of mix between Dracula and Monokai is included.
 I probably will make this a separate project.